 - Custodial teams will be cleaning high-traffic surfaces and facilities twice daily, in addition to other activities.

 - Mines has set up a Rapid Response Team that will work closely with local public health officials to alert close contacts and put in place procedures aimed at limiting potential spread whenever a Mines community member gets sick.

 - Students showing symptoms of the novel coronavirus will be able to receive a COVID-19 test through the Student Health Center.

 - Classroom, office and residence hall HVAC systems are being adjusted to better facilitate air flow.

 - The Fall 2020 semester will begin August 24.
 No adjustments to the current academic calendar are expected.

 - The majority of courses will be delivered entirely or partially in-person, with a special emphasis on delivering labs, design courses and smaller class sections on campus.
 The remaining 40 percent of courses, many of which are best suited to remote delivery, are expected to be offered in that format or online.

 - All classes, delivered remotely and in-person, will be recorded and made available to students enrolled in those courses.

-- Students wishing to take only remote-delivery courses in Fall 2020 will be accommodated.
+- Students wishing to take only remote-delivery lecture courses in Fall 2020 will be accommodated.

 - Residence halls will be capped at 80 percent occupancy, with only single and double rooms available.